 Prepare for your exam by actively participating in your classes and putting your best effort into completing all assignments from your teacher.
 It's also important to know what to expect before, during, and after the exam so that you can be fully prepared and feel confident on test day.

 Know the Format of Your AP Exam

 The first step in preparing for your AP Exam is to get familiar with the format of the test you’ll be taking.
-The best way to do that is to visit the About the Exam tab of your course page.
+The best way to do that is to click on the About the Exam tab on your course page.
 Here you’ll find important information about your exam, including when it will take place, how long it will be, and how it will be structured.
 Get familiar with the types of questions on your exam by downloading past free-response questions* from real AP Exams.
 Review previous questions, sample student responses, and scoring guidelines in the Exam Preparation section.

 - AP Research

 - AP 2-D Art and Design; AP 3-D Art and Design; AP Drawing

 Once you understand the format of your exam, you’ll find it's a good idea to create a study plan.
 Set aside time each day to study either independently or with a study group to get additional support.